samhoogantink/multerize/README.md

 })
 ```

-In case you need to handle a text-only multipart form, you should use the `.none()` method:
+If you need to handle a text-only multipart form, you should use the .none() method:

 ```javascript
 import { Hono } from 'hono';